aksharved/ClothingClassificationCNN/README.md

 # ClothingClassificationCNN

 This repository contains a Convolutional Neural Network (CNN) implementation for classifying images in the FashionMNIST dataset using PyTorch.
-It has an accuracy of 92.42%.
 The project includes data augmentation, batch normalization, and dropout for improved performance and generalization.
 It provides scripts for training, testing, and visualizing the model's performance.

 ## Project Structure